RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Commitment to accountability
       - Responsibility for the adequate distribution of legal services
 - Six self-management skills
-  - +/- 50% of a person’s happiness is genetically predetermined, 10% external circumstances, 40% personal control
+  - +/- 50% of a person's happiness is genetically predetermined, 10% external circumstances, 40% personal control
     - Independent Learning
       - Control and responsibility for your learning
       - Help with autonomy